Interfaces Diaries: giving peace a chance through a camera

 The programme began in the spring of 2011, with first a young men’s group from Ardoyne and the Shankill.
 In 2012, it was the turn of a girls’ group from those same areas.
 This year they have worked with groups from the Shankill, Carrick Hill, Highfield and Ballymurphy.

-The launch of the DVD containing the videos of this last experience was held today at The MAC, Belfast (abridged video below).
+The launch of the DVD containing the videos of this last experience was held today at The MAC, Belfast (abridged video above).

 The protagonists are teens who have never known anyone from another religion/community, and hence know the members of the other community only through biased information.
 For them, befriending or even just talking peacefully with a Catholic or a Protestant is a huge step forward.